Netherlands national football team: Decline and recovery: 2014–present

-Without Ronald Koeman in charge, the Netherlands struggled in the new Nations League season, where they joined Poland, Bosnia and Herzegovina and Italy.
-The Netherlands won 1–0 at home by courtesy of Steven Bergwijn after a difficult game where Poland played very defensive against the Netherlands.
-However, also at the home ground, the Netherlands fell by the same score to Italy and lost their leading position to the Italians as well.
-Eventually, the Netherlands improved, and obtained important wins over Bosnia at home and Poland away, but a disappointing away draw to Bosnia proved crucial.
-Despite a strong display in their last group match against Italy, the match in Bergamo resulted in yet another draw.
-The Netherlands came within a point of progressing but eventually failed to acquire the ticket for the 2021 UEFA Nations League Finals.

-With the coronavirus postponing Euro 2020 to 2021, the Netherlands played their group matches at home at the Johan Cruijff Arena in Amsterdam, beating Ukraine 3–2, Austria 2–0 and North Macedonia 3–0.
-However, the tournament ended in disappointment for the Netherlands once more, as they were beaten 2–0 by the Czech Republic in their Round of 16 tie in Budapest, after a Matthijs de Ligt red card.
+The Netherlands qualified for UEFA Euro 2020, however following the qualification, Ronald Koeman resigned from the team to coach Barcelona, eventually to be succeeded by Frank de Boer.
+With the coronavirus pandemic postponing Euro 2020 to 2021, the Netherlands played their group matches at home at the Johan Cruyff Arena in Amsterdam, beating Ukraine 3–2, Austria 2–0 and North Macedonia 3–0.
+However, the tournament ended in disappointment for the Netherlands once more, as they were beaten 2–0 by the Czech Republic in their round of 16 tie in Budapest.
 Two days later, De Boer left his position.
 He was replaced by Louis van Gaal, who came out of retirement to return for a third spell in charge of the side.
 On 16 November 2021, the Netherlands qualified for the 2022 World Cup after beating Norway 2–0 and topping their qualification group on the final day.
 In the 2022 World Cup, the Netherlands topped their group with 7 points.
-They progressed to the quarterfinals where they eventually lost to Argentina on penalties.
+They progressed to the quarter-finals where they eventually lost to Argentina on penalties.
+The tournament was a farewell to manager Louis Van Gaal.
+He had come out of retirement, despite suffering from prostate cancer and promising his wife he was done with football.
+According to Dutch media, Van Gaal hid his health struggles from the Dutch team in the build up to the World Cup, even attending training with a catheter in.

+At UEFA Euro 2024, the Netherlands qualified from the group stage as one of the best third place teams after a win against Poland, a draw with France and a defeat to Austria.
+In the round of 16, the Netherlands won 3–0 against Romania.
+In the quarter-final, they faced Turkey who initially took the lead before Stefan de Vrij equalised for the Netherlands.
+The comeback was completed with an own goal by Mert Müldür meaning that the Netherlands qualified for the semi-finals for the first time since UEFA Euro 2004 and the 2014 FIFA World Cup.
+In the semi-final, they were eliminated by England after a late goal.

 Team image

 Kits and crest

 The Netherlands national football team famously plays in bright orange shirts.
 Orange is the historic national colour of the Netherlands, originating from one of the many title of the ruling head of state, Prince of Orange.
 The current Netherlands away shirt is blue.
 The lion on the crest is the Netherlands' national and royal animal and has been on the crest since 1907 when they won 3–1 over Belgium.
+It is different from the women's team logo, which sports a lioness.

 Nike is the national team's kit provider, a sponsorship that began in 1996 and is contracted to continue until at least 2026.
 Before that the team was supplied by Adidas and Lotto.